R1c4rdCo5t4/AdventOfCode/README.md

 | 24  |                                                                |       |
 | 25  |                                                                |       |

-Note: To run the algorithms, you must put your puzzle input it in each ```dayxx``` directory accordingly, since the AoC creator prefers that puzzle inputs don't be shared.
+Note: To run the algorithms, you must put your puzzle inputs it in each ```dayxx``` directory accordingly, since the AoC creator prefers that puzzle inputs don't be shared.
+You can get them [here](https://adventofcode.com/2022).
+You can run all of them at once by executing the bash script ```run_all.sh```.